 It’s been said that the chances of a real estate agent being attacked while showing a home is statistically very low.
-That may be true, but if you are the unfortunate few who become violently assaulted or even murdered, that probability for you then becomes a 100% certainty.
+That may be true, but if you are among the unfortunate few who become violently assaulted or even murdered, that probability for you then becomes a 100% certainty.

 There are many arguments against carrying a gun.
 However, I think it boils down to a few fundamental questions.